 Alternatively, you could create a complete 1 Week California Itinerary by spending time in both SF and LA before and after your 4-day CA coastal road trip.
 Our detailed day-by-day California coastal drive vacation does not include time for city exploration in either San Francisco or Los Angeles.

-What is the Distance from San Francisco to Los Angeles?
+What’s the Distance from San Francisco to Los Angeles?

 The distance between San Francisco and Los Angeles on the Pacific Coast Highway is roughly 500 miles.
-While it is possible to cover that distance in about 10 hours, it is much more likely that your San Francisco to Los Angeles drive time will be much longer – due to both traffic and sightseeing.
+While it is possible to cover that in about 10 hours, it is likely that your San Francisco to Los Angeles drive time will be much longer – due to both traffic and sightseeing.

 We think it is best to use a rental car for California coastal travel.
 In fact, an SUV – that sits higher off the ground – is recommended for the scenic drive on the California Coast so that you have the best view of the surrounding landscapes.